a0soft/Ajmcs0/README.md

 "a0Jmcs" can be pronounced as /eɪ ˈzɪərəʊ dʒeɪ 'meks/.

 ----------------------------------------------------------------
-# Components
+# Architecture
 a0Jmcs version 1.0.0.1 will include the following components:

 1.TransportationNet and Job editor.

-2.Job control kernel.
+2.Job processing kernel.

 3.Job monitoring and control terminal.